-But what happens in this process?
-What are they looking for?
+But, why, what are they looking for?
 We reached out to one of our most trusted resources on the topic.

 This starts off by identifying your CAGE score.
 To figure this out, your primary care physician will ask you 4 simple questions: